 The prototype of the naval variant, a modified SA 365N, performed its initial flight on 22 February 1982, to be followed by the first production SA 365F machine on 2 July 1982.
 The naval variant was originally powered by twin Turbomeca Arriel 1M turboshafts providing 520 kW (700 SHP) each.
 Two subvariants were offered:

 From 1997, the AS 565SA/MA was replaced in production by the "AS 565SB/MB", featuring various refinements, most notably Arriel 2C turboshafts.
-There were several buyers of the naval Panthers:
+The French Navy obtained 18 AS 565SA machines.

-The upgrade is to pave the way for carriage of a light antiship missile, now in the selection process.
+The upgrade is to pave the way for carriage of the MBDA "Sea Venom" AKA "Anti-Navire Legere (ANL / anti-ship light)" anti-ship missile, now in development, which will replace the AS-15TT.

 * The prototype of the SA 365M army variant performed its first flight on 29 February 1984; it was followed in April 1986 by an improved prototype, the "SA 365K", which introduced the "Panther" name to the series.
 It was powered by twin Turbomeca Arriel 1M1 turboshafts with FADEC and 560 kW (750 SHP) takeoff power each.
 Three subvariants were offered: